nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-07-17-cpd-claim-iteration.md

 ---
 title: Iterating CPD claims
-description: Many decisions needed to be made
+description: After conducting research on CPD claim designs, we needed to iterate on the outcomes of our many hypothesis' that went into the design, led by some buisness questions that needed answers.
 author:
   name: Hannah Williams
   url: '#'